A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Discussion

-The detection of outliers with fewer cases than expected can potentially indicate locations with underreporting issues.
-It is also possible that the neighbourhood of residency is not accurate for some of the cases.
-It is not uncommon in Rio de Janeiro for a person to report as the neighborhood of residence a neighborhood that actually borders where they live.
-For example, a person living in Vasco da Gama may report São Cristóvão as their district.
-This may be a reason why some neighbourhoods were detected as outliers by the BYM2-logCAR and the Congdon models but not by the BYM2-Gamma.
-If a given district is accounting for a proportion of the cases that are in fact from the neighbouring areas, this would increase the risk of this district while decreasing the risk of its neighbours.
+Figure \ref{fig:Zika_Out_Highlight} highlights in green the districts with zero Zika cases recorded between 2015-2016: Parque Col\'umbia, Gericin\'o and Vasco da Gama.
+These 3 districts are pointed out as outliers by the four models, as shown in Figure \ref{fig:Zika_Out}.
+One potential explanation for these zero recorded cases is that when the disease appeared for the first time in 2015, it was not immediately identified as Zika.
+Further, there is evidence that epidemics in Rio de Janeiro tend to spread starting from the north-east of the city \citep{Freitas2019}.
+It is then possible that when the authorities began registering the Zika cases, there were no cases to record in the two northern districts highlighted in blue, Parque Col\'umbia and Gericin\'o.
+Another potential reason is that it is not uncommon in Rio de Janeiro for a person to report as their neighbourhood of residence a neighbourhood that actually shares a border with the one where they actually live.
+For instance, Parque Col\'umbia and Gericin\'o are relatively new districts and the population might not yet be used to naming them as their districts of residence.
+Similarly, a person living in Vasco da Gama (southern blue district) may report São Cristóvão (orange) as their district.
+This would artificially cause Vasco da Gama to record zero cases and be detected as a potential outlier.
+Further, if a given district is accounting for a proportion of the cases that are in fact from the neighbouring areas (e.g., São Cristóvão), this would artificially increase the risk of this district.
+In fact, Figure \ref{fig:Zika_Out} shows that São Cristóvão is pointed out as a potential outlier by all models but the BYM2-Gamma.
 Therefore, the inaccurate information on the district of residency may artificially create outliers.
-However, this issue may not bias the detection of outliers by the BYM2-Gamma model, because it looks for outliers with respect to the whole study area, and not to their neighbours.